 Executive Director Maggie Merritt has worked in the public policy arena since 1989.
-She brings a unique blend of small business, non-profit, public policy and political campaign experience to her role as the leader of the Steinberg Institute.
+She brings a rich blend of nonprofit, public policy and political campaign experience to her role as leader of the Steinberg Institute.

-In 2004, Maggie worked alongside then Assemblymember Darrell Steinberg on the successful Yes on Proposition 63 initiative campaign that now imposes a 1% tax on personal incomes over $1 million and funds mental health services across California.
-The Mental Health Services Act now brings in $2 billion annually to provide treatment and prevention and early intervention services to adults and children with severe mental illness.
+In 2004, Maggie worked alongside then-Assemblyman Darrell Steinberg on the successful Yes on Proposition 63 campaign that imposes a 1 percent tax on personal income over $1 million and funds mental health services across California.
+The Mental Health Services Act brings in $1.89 billion annually to provide treatment, prevention and early intervention services to adults and children with severe mental illness.

-From 1989 to 2001, Maggie served as a legislative staff person in both the California Senate and Assembly, focusing primarily on education and health policy.
+From 1989 to 2001, Maggie served as a legislative staffer in the California Senate and Assembly, focusing primarily on education and health policy.

-Anna joined the Steinberg Institute in June 2015 after having worked as the Deputy & Policy Director for California Coverage & Health Initiatives (CCHI) where she advocated for community based organizations, ensuring affordable health coverage and access to care for underserved children and families.
-Prior to her work with CCHI she served as an intern on the Senate Select Committee on Autism and Related Disorders which was chaired by the President pro Tem of the Senate, Darrell Steinberg.
+Anna joined the Steinberg Institute in June 2015 after having worked as the deputy and policy director for California Coverage & Health Initiatives (CCHI), where she advocated for community-based organizations, ensuring affordable health coverage and access to care for underserved children and families.
+Prior to her work with CCHI, she served as an intern on the Senate Select Committee on Autism and Related Disorders, chaired by then-state Senate President Pro Tem Darrell Steinberg.

-In 2010 Anna worked as the Program Coordinator for the American Congress of Ob/Gyns, District IX (CA) where she oversaw grant programs, participated in legislative efforts, and worked to implement a highly effective quality health improvement campaign in hospitals across California.
-Anna has also worked in the field of direct service programs for children and adults with mental and behavioral health support needs in schools, the community and residential homes.
+In 2010, Anna worked as program coordinator for the American Congress of Ob/Gyns, District IX (CA), where she oversaw grant programs, participated in legislative efforts, and worked to implement an effective quality health improvement campaign in hospitals across California.
+Anna also has worked in the field of direct service programs for children and adults with mental and behavioral health support needs in schools, the community and residential homes.